uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% include feature/item-figure.html objectid="argonautphotos587" width="50" %}

 The photos in this collection were donated to the U of I Library Special Collections in 1988 by Leo Ames.
 Ames was a longtime presence at the University of Idaho, beginning as a student in the 1950s and retiring from his position as creative director and head of publications at the UI Publications and News Bureau in 1995.
+For more information on Leo Ames, see the [^Leo Ames Papers Collection] "https://www.lib.uidaho.edu/digital/ames/".

 {% include feature/item-figure.html objectid="argonautphotos650" width="50" %}